convexset/meteor-access-check/README.md

         return !!this.userId;  // yes, the data context is available as if one
                                // were in a typical method or publication },
-    defaultSite: AccessCheck.EVERYWHERE  // or AccessCheck.CLIENT_ONLY
+    defaultSite: AccessCheck.SERVER_ONLY // or AccessCheck.EVERYWHERE
                                          // or AccessCheck.SERVER_ONLY
 });
 ```